Isaac Basire: Travels

 Basire still kept his one object in view at Alba Iulia, for we find him writing to Sir Edward Hyde (afterwards Lord Clarendon) in 1658: "As for maintenance here 'tis competent; but my especial loadstone hath been the opportunity in the chair to propagate the right christian religion as well for discipline as doctrine".
-He had great influence with Prince Rákóczy, and was not afraid of boldly telling him his mind.
+He had great influence with Prince Rákóczi, and was not afraid of boldly telling him his mind.
 When a Turkish invasion was imminent, he wrote to the prince, urging him either to exert himself to save his country or to abdicate his throne.
 The appeal was not in vain.
-Rákóczy made an heroic but unsuccessful struggle against the invaders at the Battle of Gyula, but was mortally wounded and died soon after (June 1660).
+Rákóczi made an heroic but unsuccessful struggle against the invaders at the Battle of Gyalu, but was mortally wounded and died soon after (June 1660).
 All this time Basire had not severed his connection with his other royal master, Charles II.
-In 1655 he wrote a long letter in Latin to the king, exhorting him to be true to his religion; and in the same year Charles wrote to Prince Rákóczy thanking him for his kindness to Basire, and another letter a little before the prince's death begging him to send Basire back to England.
-Rákóczy, "loath to lose him", concealed this letter from Basire for a while, and after his death his widow begged him still to stay in Transylvania and educate her son.
+In 1655 he wrote a long letter in Latin to the king, exhorting him to be true to his religion; and in the same year Charles wrote to Prince Rákóczi thanking him for his kindness to Basire, and another letter a little before the prince's death begging him to send Basire back to England.
+Rákóczi, "loath to lose him", concealed this letter from Basire for a while, and after his death his widow begged him still to stay in Transylvania and educate her son.
 This, however, he refused to do.
-The church of England was now restored, and his wife and his five children were still in England.
+The Church of England was now restored, and his wife and his five children were still in England.